prakashinfotech/sis-code-challenge/README.md

         ii.
 There will always be data in each column. iii.
 There will always be a header line.

-    - Users must be able to login (or register and then login) and continue their monthly expense reporting using the web application
+    - Users must be able to login (or register and then login) and continue their monthly expense reporting using the web application (not through file upload)
     - User must be able to review past imported expense submissions as well as any new entries (think of how your expense entry system might work and how to make it easy for the employee to report their expenses).
     - You web application should work well on Desktop, Tablet or Mobile devices (responsive web design).